MHRA/products/medicines/pars-upload/README.md

 NOTE: If you have those variables set in your shell, they take priority over the .env file values.

-To remove all NextJS public environment variables from your shell:
+To remove all the next public environment variables from your shell:

 ```sh
 unset $(set | grep -o '^NEXT_PUBLIC_[^=]*')